psf/black/docs/editor_integration.md

       - Output paths to refresh: `$FilePath$`
       - Working directory: `$ProjectFileDir$`

+   - In Advanced Options
-   - Uncheck "Auto-save edited files to trigger the watcher" in Advanced Options
+     - Uncheck "Auto-save edited files to trigger the watcher"
+     - Uncheck "Trigger the watcher on external changes"

 ## Wing IDE